NOAA-EMC/NEMS/doc/mediator.md

 be coupled to compute the fluxes, the sophistication of the flux calculation, the relative grid resolution, and whether an exchange grid is used.

-In NEMS, fluxes are computed in a number of places currently.
-The atmosphere model currently computes the atmosphere/ocean, atmosphere/ice, and atmosphere/land fluxes.
-The sea ice model computes atmosphere/ice fluxes and ocean/ice fluxes.
-The mediator is able to compute atmosphere/ocean fluxes.
-Normally, it's important for the same flux to be used in the components associated with the flux interface and for the fluxes to be computed in one place, but this is not a requirement.
-Again, this is a science issue.

 For some components, fluxes need to be merged.
 For instance, on the atmosphere grid, the ice fraction might evolve in time and the land